Modern Slavery and Human Trafficking Statement, 8 October 2025

 OSTTRA policies on slavery and human trafficking

-OSTTRA, CME Group and S&P Global have a zero-tolerance approach to modern slavery and human trafficking, which is confirmed in many of their corporate policies and procedures, including the Codes of Conduct Third Party/Vendor Codes of Conduct and their Human Rights and Labour Practices policy.
+OSTTRA has a zero-tolerance approach to modern slavery and human trafficking, which is confirmed in many of our corporate policies and procedures, including the Codes of Conduct and Third Party Provider policies.
 These documents articulate our commitment to respecting and promoting fundamental human rights, which we view as a key component of responsible corporate citizenship.
 In addition to supporting the fundamental principles contained in the United Nations Universal Declaration of Human Rights, we are committed to working with suppliers to help uphold ethical human rights standards.

 Due diligence and further steps